werf/werf/docs/_includes/reference/cli/werf_converge.md

             Disable auto host cleanup procedure in main werf commands like werf-build,
             werf-converge and other (default disabled or WERF_DISABLE_AUTO_HOST_CLEANUP) --disable-default-secret-values=false
-            Do not use secret values from the default .helm/secret-values.yaml file --disable-default-values=false
+            Do not use secret values from the default .helm/secret-values.yaml file (default
+            $WERF_DISABLE_DEFAULT_SECRET_VALUES or false)
+      --disable-default-values=false
-            Do not use values from the default .helm/values.yaml file --docker-config=''
+            Do not use values from the default .helm/values.yaml file (default
+            $WERF_DISABLE_DEFAULT_VALUES or false)
+      --docker-config=''
             Specify docker config directory path.
 Default $WERF_DOCKER_CONFIG or $DOCKER_CONFIG or
             ~/.docker (in the order of priority)